leapingio/leaping/README.md

 # Installation
 - ``pip install leaping``
-- Please set the environment variable `OPENAI_API_KEY` to your GPT API key
+- Please set the environment variable `OPENAI_API_KEY` to your GPT API key, if you plan on using GPT

 # Usage
 ``